zistro/renaissance/i3wm.md

   ```

   * Then copy folders in the .config folder and replace all.
 You should cut and paste the default config folder in a backup folder before copying my config files incase you get into some trouble.

+  * Copy theme.rasi to ~/.local/share/rofi/themes/ and change the rofi theme theme from rofi themes option in the rofi menu and save the new theme with alt+a
+* You're done and now reboot